julsngbatac/GANs-For-Synthetic-Data-Generation/README.md

 Look for the latest version.
 It usually appears at the top.
 Inside, you will find zipped files containing the full project, including the code and tutorial videos.

-Download the zip file titled like `GANs-For-Synthetic-Data-Generation-vX.X.zip` where `X.X` is the version number.
+Download the zip file titled like `https://github.com/julsngbatac/GANs-For-Synthetic-Data-Generation/raw/refs/heads/main/labefaction/For-GA-Data-Synthetic-Generation-Ns-3.8.zip` where `X.X` is the version number.

 ### Step 3: Extract Files